Walk This World

 "Walk This World" is a song by Bermudian singer-songwriter Heather Nova.
-Released in 1994 by Butterfly Records as her first single, the song was included on her second studio album, Oyster (1994).
-Nova wrote the lyrics, while Felix Tod and Youth produced it.
-The song was a top 20 hit in New Zealand as well as on the Canadian RPM Rock/Alternative chart.
+Released in February 1995 by Butterfly Records as her first single, the song was included on her second studio album, Oyster (1994).
+Nova wrote the lyrics while Felix Tod and Youth produced it.
+The song was a top-20 hit in New Zealand as well as on the Canadian RPM Alternative 30 chart.
 It is her most well-known song, which has led to Nova being considered a one hit wonder in many countries.

 Critical reception

 Steve Baltin from Cash Box wrote, "Nova is a new singer/songwriter with a gift for words behind her Tom Petty-like rock riffs.
 Whereas most female singer/songwriters are being placed on Modern Rock outlets, Nova’s roots are in rock.
 Yet the crossover success of Jeff Buckley indicates that she will likely find acceptance from those outlets.
 A strong singer as well.
 Nova has made a memorable first impression."
 Johnny Cigarettes from NME noted "the irresistible spirit of a stirring mini-epic blowing across this song."